Derpitron/Discord-OTP-Forcer/README.md

 # Discord-OTP-Forcer
 This is a Selenium and Python based Discord TOTP forcer.
+It attempts to brute force randomly generated 6 digit TOTP codes, of which there are 10^6 (1000000) possible codes, with a random delay between each attempt.

 # Features
 - Brute forces 6 digit TOTP codes